1v17/CS7180_final_project/README.md

 - **OpenAI API Key** (Required): Used by Mem0 for memory operations.
 Get one from [OpenAI's website](https://platform.openai.com/api-keys)
 - **OpenRouter API Key** (Optional): Alternative API provider.
 Get one from [OpenRouter's website](https://openrouter.ai/keys)

 > **Note**: At minimum, you need an OpenAI API key for the memory system to function properly.
+The OpenRouter API key is also specified but not currently used in this implementation - it's available because the Mem0 package uses an LLM to manage memory operations and supports OpenRouter models as an alternative to OpenAI.

 ### Step 5: Download the Default Model